 I like to use jam as a spread on buttered toast at breakfast or stirred into plain yogurt as a sweet treat after dinner.
 Any way you use it that sweet and sticky fruit is sexy, baby!

-I sterilized my jars by boiling them in water for ten minutes, then left them in hot water until ready to fill.
-The sealing discs and bands were kept in hot water until ready to use.
+To prepare, I heat my jars by boiling them in water then left them in hot water until ready to fill.
+The sealing discs and ring bands were also kept in hot water until ready to use.

 To remove the peach skins, I boiled the peaches in water for three to four minutes then transferred them to a large bowl of ice water for a couple minutes.
 The skins then peeled right off.